 Decking and Sheathing Maintenance

-Inspect your roof decking for signs of damage periodically, especially after heavy storms or high winds.
-Look for signs of water damage like warped boards, soft spots, or visible rot that could indicate a leak or structural issue.
+Inspect your roof decking periodically for signs of damage, especially after heavy storms or high winds.
+Look for signs of water damage, such as warped boards, soft spots, or visible rot, that could indicate a leak or structural issue.

 Dormer

 A dormer is a windowed structure that protrudes vertically from a sloped roof.
-Dormers add living space to an attic or upper floor, providing additional natural light and architectural interest to the space.
+It adds living space to an attic or upper floor, providing additional natural light and architectural interest.

 Dormer Maintenance